hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

 ## Reason 4: Icebreaker t-shirts feel soft
 For me wool was always something very warm and very itchy.
 Actually wool and itchy were almost synonymous.
 And indeed, what can you expect if most of the wool in my childhood was either regular sheep’s wool, or, in some rare cases, lamb’s or camel’s wool (I have a very warm and very itchy blanket that caused many a sleepless night).
 Cashmere was probably the only soft wool that I knew, but it was very expensive and very delicate (I remember my mother washed a cashmere sweater at a higher temperature than allowed and… well, let say it was very very slimming after that…).

 Otherwise, all wool in my life was rather coarse and itchy.
-I even remember that we had a joke about woollen underwear – it was something that no one wanted to have because the last thing you want is to have wool next to your, hmmmm, tender parts.
-The Big Bang Theory played on these properties of wool as well, when Sheldon forced Leonard to wear a woollen sweater to make him uncomfortable so that the latter would understand what it was to be Sheldon.
+I even remember that we had a joke about woolen underwear – it was something that no one wanted to have because the last thing you want is to have wool next to your, hmmmm, tender parts.
+The Big Bang Theory played on these properties of wool as well, when Sheldon forced Leonard to wear a woolen sweater to make him uncomfortable so that the latter would understand what it was to be Sheldon.

 And this is why I like merino and Icebreaker garments in particular – they don’t itch.
 At least I do not have any problems with them.
 I really find them very soft.
 Especially when they are relatively new.
 Because, indeed, after washing them for a while, they become less soft (if you think that I am doing something wrong, please let me know – I will be a very happy man).
 But even then, the material is still far from being anything like itchy… I even have some Icebreaker underwear and, unlike my childhood fears, I love them.